amirshamaei/Deep-MRS-Quantification/README.md

 # Deep MRS Quantification
-This repository provides the implementation of DeepFPC from the following paper:
+This repository provides the implementation of DeepMRS from the following paper:

 Model-Constrained Deep Learning Approach to the Quantification of Magnetic Resonance Spectroscopy Data Based on Linear Combination Model Fitting: [Link to biorxiv](https://www.biorxiv.org/content/10.1101/2022.10.13.512064v1)